-Paul Van Royen, MD, PhD, is Dean of the Faculty of Medicine and Health Sciences at the University of Antwerp and Professor Family Medicine in the Department of Primary and Interdisciplinary Care.
+Paul Van Royen, MD, PhD, is Professor Family Medicine in the Department of Primary and Interdisciplinary Care.

 After graduating as a general practitioner in 1983, he started up an inner-city practice with his wife Lieve Peremans, later on grown into a group practice.
 From 1987 till 1993, he was research assistant at the Institute of Tropical Medicine, department of Microbiology and STI.
 In 1993 he finished his PhD thesis entitled " Vaginal discharge and bacterial vaginosis in family practice" and was honoured with the Price of the Dutch College for the Study of STDs.